 The pneumococcal vaccine helps protect you against pneumococcal disease.
-Pneumococcal can cause a fever, pneumonia, meningitis, blood poisoning (septicemia), ear infections and other infections.
+Pneumococcal can cause a fever, irritability, pneumonia, meningitis, blood poisoning (septicemia), ear infections and other infections.

 Two pneumococcal vaccines are available free under the National Immunisation Program for specific groups.